 Check the background of investment professionals associated with this site on FINRA's BrokerCheck.

-As inflation rises and potential tax rate increases in new legislation occur, you may be wondering if now is the time to convert your traditional individual retirement account traditional (IRA) contributions to a Roth individual retirement account (Roth IRA).
+As inflation rises and potential tax rate increases in new legislation occur, you may be wondering if now is the time to convert your traditional individual retirement account traditional (IRA) contributions to a Roth individual retirement account (Roth IRA) and pay taxes now instead of later.
 While these conversions may be a way to manage your effective tax rate while providing yourself with some flexibility for early retirement, a conversion may not always be the appropriate choice for every IRA holder.
 Here are a few situations where it may make sense to convert your after-tax contributions to a Roth IRA.

 Reason No. 1: You Are Expecting a Higher Future Tax Rate